tidy-finance/website/docs/10_introduction.md

 The adjusted prices are corrected for anything that might affect the stock price after the market closes, e.g., stock splits and dividends.
 These actions affect the quoted prices, but they have no direct impact on the investors who hold the stock.
 Therefore, we often rely on adjusted prices when it comes to analyzing the returns an investor would have earned by holding the stock continuously.

 Next, we use the `ggplot2` package [@ggplot2] to visualize the time series of adjusted prices.
-This package takes care of visualization tasks based on the principles of the Grammar of Graphics [@Wilkinson2012].
+This package takes care of visualization tasks based on the principles of the grammar of graphics [@Wilkinson2012].

 ```r